Why you should consider consigning

 A4

-Scott Czaja is the Sales Manager and is responsible for: getting consignments, catalog, answer collector questions.
+Scott Czaja is the Sales Manager and is responsible for: getting consignments, prep & catalog work, answer collector questions.

 Brookline Auction Gallery LLC will supply the auction facility including auction staff.
-Ron Pellitier, a licensed New Hampshire auctioneer will sell the actual items.
-Both Scott Czaja and Brooklilne Auction Gallery have other business activities that do not include each other.
+Ron Pelletier, a licensed New Hampshire auctioneer will sell the actual items.
+Both Scott Czaja and Brooklilne Auction Gallery LLC have other business activities that do not include each other.
 We are partnering on specific, live railroad auctions.

 Q5